duckdb/duckdb-web/_posts/2024-02-13-announcing-duckdb-0100.md

 | v0.9.2   | 2.6s       |
 | v0.10.0  | 1.15s      |

 Furthermore, many optimizations have been done that make running queries over CSV files directly significantly faster as well.
-Below is a benchmark comparing the execution time of a `SELECT COUNT(*)` query directly over the NYC Taxi CSV file.
+Below is a benchmark comparing the execution time of a `SELECT count(*)` query directly over the NYC Taxi CSV file.

 <div class="narrow_table"></div>